Challenger Park

 From California State Route 118, take the First Street exit in Simi Valley and continue south, turn right if coming from the west and turn left if from the east.
 Follow this road for 2.8 miles and then turn left into the Challenger Park parking lot, just past the intersection with Stonebrook.
-From California State Route 23, take the Olsen Road exit in Thousand Oaks, CA and go northeast for nearly 2 miles to Wood Ranch Parkway.
+From California State Route 23, take the Olsen Road exit in Thousand Oaks, California, and go northeast for nearly 2 miles to Wood Ranch Parkway.
 Turn right on Wood Ranch and go approximately two miles to the junction with Long Canyon Road.
 Then turn left onto Long Canyon Road and follow the road for 1.7 miles.
 Challenger Park will be on the right, shortly before Long Canyon Road becomes First Street in South Simi Valley.
 The address is 105 Challenger Park Road, Simi Valley, CA 93065.